 Confused?
 Well, don't be.
+Just take a look at our new eBook 'How to Avoid Buying the Wrong Sailboat' and all will become clear.

+It certainly helps if you've got some idea as to what you want, and the article will certainly lead you towards that position.

+Fourth pass:

-Just take a look at this article, somewhat unimaginatively entitled 'Choosing a Cruising Sailboat' and all will become clear.
+Confused?
+Well, don't be.
+Just take a look at our new eBook 'How to Avoid Buying the Wrong Sailboat' and all will become clear.

 It certainly helps if you've got some idea as to what you want, and the article will certainly lead you towards that position.